Three dates in. Everything's perfect. Then you do it again.

 The inner critic on steroids.

 While they’re sharing their dreams, you’re cataloging their split ends.
-While they’re being vulnerable, you’re judging their life choices.
+While they’re opening up about their childhood, you’re mentally drafting a list of “areas for improvement.”

 “Great person, but